carterdacat/Plex/README.md

 ### Configuration Options

 * Prefix: The Prefix the bot responds to.
-Default: !
+Default: !h
 * Nickname: The nickname of the bot.
 Default: Plex
 * Responses: Messages the bot will respond to
 * Highly Advanced Logging via Web hooks